lukaspili/Auto-Mortar/README.md

 - ShowUserScreenComponent
 - ShowUserScreen.Module

-All the generated code is readable and accessible in your IDE, in the same way dagger 2 does.
+All the generated code is readable and accessible in your IDE, in the same way Dagger 2 does.

 #### Screen

 The generated screen is named XyzScreen, while your presenter should be named XyzPresenter.
-The screen contains the generated Module as a subclass.
+The screen contains the generated Module as a static subclass.

 The generated screen can be annoted with your custom annotation.
-In order to do so, you have to first annotate the presenter with that annotation, and then specify the annotation class in `@MVP screenAnnotations` member.
+In order to do so, you have to first annotate the presenter with that annotation, and then specify the annotation class in `@AutoScreen screenAnnotations` member.

 For instance, if you have a `@Layout` annotation you want to apply on the generated screen: